techgaun/awesome-programming-presentations/README.md

 If you are here with bad mood or want to watch fun ones to hear, you should [start here](#fun-to-watch).

-If you need some inspiration, [start with this](https://www.youtube.com/watch?v=oioj24KQRvM) :D
+If you need some inspiration, [start with this](https://www.youtube.com/watch?v=oioj24KQRvM) and [this](https://soundcloud.com/smixx/smixx-developers-feat-steve) :D

 - [General](#general)
 - [Programming Languages](#programming-languages)